'I saw a big pile of blood': Students describe Florida high school shooting

 Students and teachers were forced to take cover in their classroom for hours after the shots rang out.
 A female student described what she saw as police escorted her out.

-"The police came through the hallway to get us and in the hallway, I saw a big pile of blood, like, kind of smeared as if they were dragged away, and I saw two girls probably dead in the hallway," she told WSVN.
+"The police came through the hallway to get us and in the hallway, I saw a big pile of blood, like, kind of smeared as if they were dragged away, and I saw two girls probably dead in the hallway," she told Fox News.
 "And then, coming down the stairs, there was some more blood and outside the building there was another guy – I think it was a teacher – who was, [I’m] pretty sure was dead."

 Another female student said the shots were fired "right outside my [classroom] door."

-"My teacher didn’t even let us out even when the fire alarm did go off, which was lucky because then we could have really gotten hurt," she told WSVN.
+"My teacher didn’t even let us out even when the fire alarm did go off, which was lucky because then we could have really gotten hurt," she said.
 "There was just a lot of blood everywhere, and there was bodies just everywhere … I think there was four of them.

 "I remember my friend crying behind me and I kept trying to tell her, 'It’s going to be OK, we’re going to get out.'
 Luckily, we did get out, but it was kind of scary and I didn’t want to look at anything."